Sport in Bristol: Korfball

 Korfball is a fast-paced mixed gender team sport, with similarities to netball and basketball.
 A team consists of eight players; four females and four males.

-Bristol City Korfball Club, a friendly and welcoming club were founded in 1990 and are the oldest club in the South West area.
-Bristol City are founding members of the South West Korfball League and enter two teams into this league every year (SWKA Div1 & SWKA Div 2).
-As well as one team into the Oxford, Wales and West Regional League 1.

-Bristol Thunder were founded in 2011 and currently have 4 active teams playing in the local and regional leagues and with over 30 players on the books they are the largest club in Bristol.
-In the 2014/2015 season they won the Western Regional League as well as SWKA Div 1.
-They have played in the Champions Trophy, in Croydon, for promotion to the National League the last 2 seasons, but both times just falling short.
+As of 2024, Bristol has three clubs, Bristol City, Bristol Hornets and Bristol Thunder, and a university team from University of Bristol, who make up the South West Korfball League along with clubs from Exeter, Taunton, Gloucester and a university team from Bath.

 Rugby Union

 Bristol is home to professional rugby union club Bristol Bears, who play in the top level of the English rugby union system (Premiership) after being promoted in the 2017/18 season.
 Clifton RFC and Dings Crusaders both compete at the fourth level in National League 2 South, while Old Redcliffians compete in National Division Three South, which is a fifth level league.

 Rugby League

 Bristol also has a Rugby League Conference side, the Bristol Sonics.

 Speedway

 Speedway racing was staged, with breaks, at the Knowle Stadium from 1928 to 1960, when it was closed and the site redeveloped.
 The sport briefly returned to the city in the 1970s when the Bristol Bulldogs raced at Eastville Stadium.